dacorvo/hfgraphtransforms/README.md

 I think it happens in the score x value matmul, which is odd because my understanding is that Linear output shapes should not be impacted (only inputs and weights).
 I quickly checked the corresponding unit test in optimum and it is supposed to work out-of-the-box for Bert.

+An additional Transformation to remove Dropout layers is also added.

 ## Evaluation on a simple question